You are invited to the 2017 Spring Benefit Dinner of the

 Arion Press, 1802 Hays Street, The Presidio, San Francisco, California 94129

 The fifteenth annual benefit is a sit-down dinner in the Arion Press gallery, preceded by cocktails in the pressroom and tours of the production areas by our craftsmen and apprentices.
 The evening supports our programs in preservation and education, including apprenticeships in typecasting, printing, and bookbinding.
-There is no auction during dinner, only remarks by the honorees.

 A John Newman sculpture donated by the artist will be offered in a silent auction, shown below.
 Newman is the artist for Arion Press’s recent edition of Elizabeth Bishop's poetry.